 Once you’ve finished exploring Guernsey, why not take a trip to one of the Bailiwick’s Sister Islands – Sark, Herm and Alderney.
 These Islands offer an easy destination for a short break, with Sark and Herm just a short boat trip away, both offering a car free paradise.

 With all that is on offer, you’ll find yourself spending a lot of time outdoors.
-Why not take a trip to one of Guernsey’s 27 beaches, such as Vazon bay which has recently been voted one of the cleanest beaches in Britain.
 With a beach always just a short drive away, it won’t be long before you’re heading straight from work to watch the sunset on your favourite beach.

 Visit VisitGuernsey to find out more about things to do in the Bailiwick of Guernsey.